 - This includes Trading on Currency Movements and fluctuations

-- Trading calls depend on country performances, its GDP, macroeconomic outlook and how the currency is going to perform in the future.
+- Trading calls depend on country performances, GDP, macroeconomic outlook, and how the currency is going to perform in the future.

 Forex Trading Career